 § Property Owner’s Affidavit and Agent Authorization (if applicant is not property owner of record)

 § Mailing labels for all property owners within 300’ of the property.
-Mailing labels may be obtained from the Salt Lake County Recorder’s office (2001 S State St, Room N1600) or at Midvale City Hall.
+Mailing labels may be obtained from the Salt Lake County Recorder’s office (2001 S State St, Room N1600).
 Labels must be printed – hand-written labels cannot be accepted.

 § Fee ($75 plus postage)

 § Details on coop/beehives showing the associated construction and location requirements are satisfied.